Toru Dutt: Life in India

 Like both her siblings, Toru Dutt died of consumption (tuberculosis), at the age of 21 on 30 August 1877.
+They were buried in Maniktala Christian Cemetery.

 Documentary

 A documentary film of 15 minutes' duration Reviving Toru Dutt, consisting mostly of stills of her tomb and of her letters and papers, was produced in 2009 to a screenplay by Dr Geeta Sheth, (who had previously completed a thesis on Toru Dutt), and directed by Deep Panjwani and Ravi Rajput for Foreshadow Pictures.

 Family

 The Dutt family was one of the first Calcutta families to be strongly influenced by the presence of Christian catholic missionaries.
 Toru Dutt's grandfather Rasamay Dutt too, held an important position in the colonial government.
 Her cousin Romesh Chandra Dutt was also a writer and Indian civil servant.
 Dutt's father converted to Christianity in 1862, when she was six years old.
 Her mother initially resisted conversion, but eventually became a practising Christian as well.
 Both of Dutt's parents published some writing: her father wrote poetry and her mother published a translation into Bengali of a religious monograph.